beNative/FreeTools/README.md

 [Speccy](https://fms.komkon.org/Speccy/)|Portable Spectrum emulator.
 [DOSBox](https://www.dosbox.com/)|DOS-emulator.
 [VirtualBox](https://www.virtualbox.org/)|Virtualization software for x86 and AMD64/Intel64.
+[Vagrant](https://www.vagrantup.com/downloads)|Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 [CloneVDI](https://forums.virtualbox.org/viewtopic.php?f=6&t=22422)|Virtual HD Clone and Optimize.
 [RetroArch](https://www.retroarch.com/)|A frontend for emulators, game engines and media players.
 [EmulationStation](https://emulationstation.org/)|A graphical and themeable emulator front-end that allows you to access all your favorite games in one place, even without a keyboard.